FarronF/limerick-council-meetings/meetings/2023/12/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development Enterprise and Planning Strategic Policy Committee - 9th October 2023.md

 Mr Murray provided the following response: The Limerick Development Plan and its supporting

-strategies approved in June 2022 by the elected members set out the policies and objectives that are--- (Image omitted)
+strategies approved in June 2022 by the elected members set out the policies and objectives that are
+---
+(Image omitted)

 the blueprint for balanced and sustainable economic and physical development of the city centre.
 At